 In 2014, an analysis of airspace noise from supersonic booms was conducted as part of the QF Replacement EA.
 Currently, Holloman AFB maintains two waivers for supersonic activity below 30,000 feet MSL in the vicinity of WSMR.
 Supersonic activity is approved within WSMR by waiver between 10,000 feet and 30,000 feet MSL, and above 30,000 feet MSL in all other airspace by AFI 13-201, Airspace Management (U.S. Air Force, 2013b).
-Additionally, a waiver is maintained for supersonic activity at WSMR within the low-level test flight corridor depicted in Figure 3-2 between 300 feet AGL and 10,000 feet MSL (approximately 5,000 feet AGL).
+Supersonic noise levels in the ATCAA are expected to be equivalent to, and subject to the same restrictions as, those previously analyzed and found acceptable (Holloman AFB, 2006).

 The high altitude supersonic activity within the airspace as shown in Figure 3-2 was modeled using BooMap.
-The highest cumulative noise level resulting from supersonic activity, in terms of the CDNL level, was predicted to be 47.3 dBC in R5107.
+The highest cumulative noise level resulting from supersonic activity, in terms of the CDNL level, was predicted to be 47.3 dBC in R5107 (Holloman AFB, 2015b, pg D-56).
 This level is well below the 62 dBC DNL annoyance threshold and the land use beneath the airspace where supersonic activity occurs is considered compatible.